PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 # 02 - Install Debian OS
-*Allocate a few hours for this.*
+*Set aside a couple hours.*

 Before we get started, a few things:

-- There's "graphical user interface" (GUI) and "command line interface" (CLI).
-GUI is what you're used to: Windows or macOS, where files look like files and trashcans look like a trashcans.
+- There's "graphical user interface" (GUI) and then there's "command line interface" (CLI).
+GUI is what you're already used to: Windows or macOS, where files look like files and trashcans look like a trashcans.
 But you realize there aren't real "files" in your computer, right?
 It's a facade to make it easier for us mere mortals to interact with computers.
-I read somewhere that "GUI makes easy things easier, but CLI makes difficult things possible."
-GUI is like teeth-whitening tooth paste: someone else has done the chemistry, you just need to dab it on.
-CLI, on the other hand, is like doing invasive oral surgery: you're drilling out your own teeth to install a gold grill.
+I read somewhere that **"GUI makes easy things easier, but CLI makes difficult things possible."** GUI is like teeth-whitening tooth paste: someone else has done the chemistry, you just need to dab it on.
+CLI, on the other hand, is like doing invasive oral surgery: you're drilling out your own teeth but the payoff is being able to install your own gold grill.
 It's an awesome power, but you have to be careful.
 Pay extreme attention to the smallest of details.
 I recommend copying/pasting the commands from this guide to minimize the chance of a typo.
+- Speaking of Windows and macOS, forget about those and let's talk about Linux. **Linux** is the behind-the-scenes operating system that powers the world and we're going to use it to power our server.
+Since you're interested in getting into the server business, it's a good skill to have.
+As the joke goes:

+> "Daddy, what are clouds made of?"
+>
+> "Linux servers, mostly."

 - All computer processors run on different *architectures*: there's x86, ARM, ARM64, etc. For our purposes, all you need to know is that the RockPro64 has an **ARM64 processor**.
 That means that any program needs to be built specifically for this architecture, otherwise it won't work.

 Ok, let's get started.